SoumyaP-bit/DeployAngularApp/README.md

-This application is to deomnstrate the deployment of application to kubernetes cluster
+This application is to demonstrate the deployment of application to kubernetes cluster